The reflection representation in the homology of subword order: Rank-selection in

 \begin{proof} This is clear since \begin{enumerate} \item (\cite{St1}, \cite{St3EC1}, \cite{SuJer}) the Lefschetz module of $P_n$ has (virtual) degree $\mu(P_n),$ the Euler characteristic of the order complex of $P_n;$ \item (\cite{St3EC1}, \cite{SuJer}) by the Hopf trace formula, the trace of an element $g\in S_n$ on this Lefschetz module is the M\"obius number $\mu(P^g_n)$ of the fixed-point poset $P_n^g,$ since it is the Euler characteristic of the order complex of $P_n^g$; \item by hypothesis, $\mu(P^g_n)=\mu(P_{\mathrm{ fix}(g)})=\sum_i b_i (\mathrm{ fix}(g)-1)^i,$ and finally \item the trace of $g$ on the irreducible $S_n$-module indexed by $(n-1,1)$ is $\mathrm{ fix}(g)-1.$ \end{enumerate}

-Similar conclusions hold for Whitney homology.
+Similar conclusions hold for Whitney homology in the case when the posets are Cohen-Macaulay.
 The key observation here is that from Bj\"orner's formulation eqn.~\eqref{WHBjdef}, it follows that the Whitney homology of the fixed-point subposet $P_n^g$ coincides with the Whitney homology of $P_{\mathrm{fix}(g)}.$ \end{proof}

-Our motivating example for the poset $P_n$ satisfying the conditions of Proposition~\ref{BjStproof} is clearly subword order $A^*$ when $|A|=n.$ More generally, fix an integer $k\geq 1,$ and let $S$ be any subset of the ranks $[1,k]$.
-Then the rank-selected subposet $A^*_{n,k}(S)$ of $A^*$ consisting of elements with ranks belonging to $S$ also satisfies the conditions of Proposition~\ref{BjStproof}.
-Recall that when $S=[1,k]$ we denote this rank-selected subposet $A^*_{[1,k]}$ simply by $A^*_{n,k}.$
+Our motivating example for the poset $P_n$ satisfying the conditions of Theorem~\ref{BjStproof} is clearly subword order $A^*$ when $|A|=n.$ More generally, fix an integer $k\geq 1,$ and let $S$ be any subset of the ranks $[1,k]$.
+Then the rank-selected subposet $A^*_{n,k}(S)$ of $A^*$ consisting of elements with ranks belonging to $S$ also satisfies the conditions of Theorem~\ref{BjStproof}.
+When $S=[1,k]$ we denote this rank-selected subposet $A^*_{[1,k]}$ simply by $A^*_{n,k}.$

-Using the generating function for the M\"obius function of $A^*$ given in Theorem~\ref{Bjgf}, the proposition below computes all but the top Whitney homology $S_n$-modules for subword order.
+Using the generating function for the M\"obius function of $A^*$ given in Theorem~\ref{Bjgf}, Theorem~\ref{WHsubword} below computes all but the top Whitney homology $S_n$-modules for subword order.
 The proof requires a key formula, which we derive from the generating function for the M\"obius function of $A^*$ given in Theorem~\ref{Bjgf}.
 We isolate this computation in the following lemma.

 \begin{lem} Let $\beta$ be any element of $A^*_{n,k}\backslash\{\hat 1\},$ where the alphabet $A$ has cardinality $n.$ Then